-in-pattern=<input pattern value>; out-pattern=<output pattern value> examples of these rules as well as detailed instructions for creating rules for your installation.
-For example, a value for this configuration option might look rule-01 = in-pattern=0111#CABBBccD; out-pattern=ABD
+in-pattern=<input pattern value>; out-pattern=<output pattern value> these rules as well as detailed instructions for creating rules for your installation.
+For example, a value for this configuration option might look like this:

 Defines a rule to be applied to an inbound number.
 The two parts of the option value describe the input and output patterns in the rule.
-When configuring the pattern values, follow the syntax defined in "Using ABNF for Rules" on page 90.
-See "Recommendations for Rule Configuration" on page 94 for backup-sync
+When configuring the pattern values, follow the syntax defined in "Using ABNF for Rules" on page 88.
+See "Configuring Number Translation" on page 94 for examples of rule-01 = in-pattern=0111#CABBB\ccD; out-pattern=ABD backup-sync